Find Affordable College Courses

 $2,688 Average Tuition & Fees

-Our analysis found Johnson County Community College to be the best value school for health professions students who want to pursue a degree in Kansas.
-Located in the midsize city of Overland Park, JCCC is a public college with a large student population.
+Our 2023 rankings named Johnson County Community College the best value school in Kansas for health professions students.
+Located in the city of Overland Park, JCCC is a public college with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at JCCC are $2,688 a year.
 The average amount in student loans that health professions majors at JCCC take out is $14,537.